Best workout equipment links

 Elliptical trainer workout & bad back

-The Elliptical Trainer workout puts the whole body into a natural well balanced posture without too much effort (if you keep a low pace).
+The Elliptical Trainer workout puts the whole body into a natural, well-balanced posture without too much effort (if you keep a low pace).

 Standing straight is easier on the elliptical trainer, since your hands hold articulated arms that are constantly moving, forcing the body to stay in balance.

-You should find ellipticals trainers in almost every gym and for me it’s a minimum of 20 minutes workout session every time.
+You should find ellipticals trainers in almost every gym, and for me, it’s a minimum of 20 minutes workout session every time.

 Recumbent Exercise Bike & bad back

-Do not grab the handles located below the console, especially if you have shoulders pain, upper back pain or cervical problems: use the handles on the sides of the recumbent bike instead.
+Do not grab the handles located below the console, especially if you have shoulders pain, upper back pain, or cervical problems: use the handles on the sides of the recumbent bike instead.

-Sitting without moving your pelvis and leaving the muscles of your back do the efforts is a really bad idea and you’re only going to make things worse for you.
+Sitting without moving your pelvis and leaving the muscles of your back do the efforts is a really bad idea, and you’re only going to make things worse for you.

-To the point that you might have to stop working out for several weeks.
+You might have to stop working out for several weeks.

-The recumbent exercise bike is also a workout machine you want to avoid if you have sciatica.
+A recumbent exercise bike is also a workout machine you want to avoid if you have sciatica.